OI-wiki/i18n/docs/basic/prefix-sum.md

+Last translate with upstream: [be4fc67](https://github.com/OI-wiki/OI-wiki/commit/be4fc670cfcee21546d0aafea55940689e1b2709) on Mar 23, 2021

 This article will briefly introduce prefix sum, and its opposite strategy, adjacent difference.

 ## Prefix Sum

 Prefix sum is an important kind of preprocessing, which can significantly reduce the time complexity of querying.
-It can be simply understood as "the sum of the first $n$ elements of an array". [^note1]
+It can be simply understood as "the sum of the first $n$ elements of an array". <!-- [^note1] -->

 C++ standard library has implemented the function of constructing prefix sum array [`std::partial_sum`](https://en.cppreference.com/w/cpp/algorithm/partial_sum), defined in the header `<numeric>`.